eveomett-states/SouthCarolina/README.md

 # **Processing**

-Demographic data were aggregated from the census block level and precincts were assigned to districts using [MGGG's proration software](https://github.com/mggg/maup).
-Election data were also prorated onto VTDs from the original precinct shapefile using the `maup` package.
+Data were cleaned and aggregated in the corresponding jupyter notebook using MGGG’s python library [maup](https://github.com/mggg/maup).

 # **Metadata**

 Below is a brief description of each of the listed variables in the attribute table of the VTD shapefile:

 - `COUNTY20`: County
-- `P_CODE20`: Precinct Code
+- `PCODE20`: Precinct Code
 - `CODE_NAME20`: Voting tabulation district name
 - `CD`: Congressional district ID in 2022 enacted congressional map
 - `SEND`: State Senate district for 2021 State Senate Adopted Plan